-As it happened, we finally had some money – still not enough to buy any of the places we’d seen before, but enough for a crofting tenancy in Uig with a bit left over for a static caravan and some animals.
+As it happened, we finally had some money – still not enough to buy any of the places we’d seen before, but enough for a crofting tenancy in Uig with a bit left over for a static caravan.
 We put in an offer and, unable to contain our excitement, began telling friends on Facebook how we’d found the kind of place we could spend the rest of our lives.
 In response, Dan posted a link to that film from 2004.
 For a moment I was puzzled.
 Why was he sending me something I’d seen dozens of times before?
 And then, for the first time, I realised.
 Uig beach was Lake Tahoe.

 Do I love this place because a film subliminally planted the idea in my mind over the course of 12 years?
 Was I, on some level, hypnotised into wanting to move there by the constant repetition of the Lake Tahoe story, as I recorded that piece of music and listened back to it?
 I honestly don’t know.
 Something had clearly sunk in though.
 Two years before I visited Lewis for the first time, I wrote and recorded Isle of Lewis, a love song based around a description of an imaginary road trip to the island.
 Eventually I changed the title to Islands of the North Atlantic but the song is about exactly what my family and I are doing now, driving a camper van to an island in the north of Scotland, laying the foundations of a new life.